thanhnguyentang/programming-interview/README.md

 ## 6. Hash Tables

 A hash table is a data structure that maps keys to values for efficient lookup.
 In Python, a hash table can be implemented using Python dictionary.
+Do distinquish between two operations: `store` and `lookup` where `lookup` here means look up a key and its value from the hash table.
+Both operations take `O(1)` time.

 # B. Algorithms